-- You receive an email that claims to be from your bank, directing you to a fake bank website and asking you to fill in your password.
+- You receive an email that claims to be from your bank, directing you to a fake bank website with a very similar-looking URL and asking you to fill in your password.

 - You receive a message on Facebook or any other social website from a user that claims to be an official Facebook account, asking you to send your password to authenticate yourself.

 - You visit a website that promises to give you something valuable, such as free games on Steam or free gold in World of Warcraft.
 To get this fake reward, the website requires your username and password for the service.